TillF/WASA-SED/docs/index.md

 …
 ```

-Subasin-ID: Map-ID of sub-basin <br>
+*Subasin-ID*: Map-ID of sub-basin <br>
-maxlake: Mean value of initial storage capacity of the hypothetical representative reservoirs of the size classes \[m³].
+*maxlake*: Mean value of initial storage capacity of the hypothetical representative reservoirs of the size classes \[m³].
 Value varies because of the sediment accumulation

 Example: This optional file allows specifying data on initial storage capacity of the hypothetical representative reservoirs of the size classes.
 If this file is not found in the folder reservoir, the initial storage capacity is computed as a geometrical mean of the lower and upper limit of the reservoir size classes (except for class 1, computed as 50% of its upper limit).
 The sub-basin with the Map-ID 60 has only two reservoir size classes with initial storage capacities of 2627.21 m³ and 16591.52 m³ (size classes 1 and 2, respectively).
 Therefore, there is no reservoir at the size classes 3 to 5 for that sub-basin.
 The order of the sub-basins in the first column has to follow the same order of the sub-basin IDs as was used in ```hymo.dat``` (due to computational reasons); otherwise, an error message occurs.
 Sub-basins without networks of small reservoirs must not be entered in the file.